-The CFTC regulates the trading of commodity interests, including certain futures contracts, options, and swaps in which the fund may invest.
+The Commodity Futures Trading Commission (CFTC) regulates the trading of commodity interests, including certain futures contracts, options, and swaps in which a fund may invest.
 A fund that invests in commodity interests will generally be subject to certain CFTC regulatory requirements if it is considered a "commodity pool."
-A notice of eligibility for exclusion from the definition of the term "commodity pool operator" (CPO) under the Commodity Exchange Act, as amended (CEA) has been filed, by the investment adviser, with respect to the fund's operation.
-Therefore, the fund and its investment adviser are not subject to registration or regulation as a CPO under the CEA.
-If the fund were no longer able to claim the exclusion, the fund's investment adviser may be required to register as a CPO and the fund and its investment adviser would be subject to regulation as a CPO under the CEA.
-If the fund or its investment adviser is subject to CFTC regulation, it may incur additional expenses and/or may choose to make changes to its investment strategies.
+A notice of eligibility for exclusion from the definition of the term "commodity pool operator" (CPO) under the Commodity Exchange Act, as amended (CEA) has been filed, by the funds' investment adviser, with respect to each fund's operation.
+Therefore, each fund and its investment adviser are not subject to registration or regulation as a CPO under the CEA.
+If a fund's investment adviser were no longer able to claim the exclusion, the fund's investment adviser may be required to register as a CPO and the fund and its investment adviser would be subject to regulation as a CPO under the CEA.
+If a fund or its investment adviser is subject to CFTC regulation, it may incur additional expenses and/or may choose to make changes to its investment strategies.

 Diversification involves investing in a wide range of securities and thereby spreading and reducing the risks of investment.
-The fund is a series of an open-end investment management company.
-The fund is a diversified mutual fund.
+Each fund is a series of an open-end investment management company.
+Each fund is a diversified mutual fund.